luarvic/click2approve/README.md

 Containerization solves these main goals:
 - *Platform-agnostic philosophy.* The microservices can be deployed to and run on any operating system, any cloud provider or any on-premise infrastructure.
-- *Scalability.* Once deployed, the services can be scaled out horizontally by adding new instances (e.g. new pod in Kubernetes) to address performance issues.
+- *Scalability.* Once deployed, the services can be scaled out horizontally by adding new instances (e.g. new pods in Kubernetes) to address performance issues.

 Microservices architecture solves these main goals:
 - *Programming language agnostic philosophy*.
 Each microservice is written in the language that suits best for the particular purposes.